Algebraic Presentations of Type Dependency: Introduction

 We construct this equivalence as a restriction of an equivalence between more general, unstratified structures introduced in this paper, called CE-systems and E-systems, respectively.
 While it is not \emph{necessary} to pass via E-systems and CE-systems to construct an equivalence between B-systems and C-systems, it seems \emph{desirable} to us for two reasons: \begin{enumerate} \item The definitions and constructions are automatically more modular, isolating structure on either side that corresponds to each other. \item The study of unstratified structures is useful in connecting B-systems and C-systems to other unstratified structures, such as categories with families~\cite{Dybjer1996}.
 Work on constructing a suitable comparison is already underway. \end{enumerate}

 This paper is organized as follows.
 In~\cref{sec:preliminaries} we discuss some prerequisites that we build upon in later sections.
-In~\cref{sec:c-sys} we review the definition of C-systems given by Voevodsky in~\cite[Def.~2.1]{MR3475277}, itself a mild variant of Cartmell's definition of contextual categories~\cite[\S14]{DBLP:journals/apal/Cartmell86}.
+In~\cref{sec:c-sys} we review the definition of C-systems given by Voevodsky in~\cite[Def.~2.1]{MR3475277}, itself an equivalent formulation of Cartmell's definition of contextual categories~\cite[\S14]{DBLP:journals/apal/Cartmell86}.
 Here we also introduce CE-systems.
-In~\cref{sec:b-sys}, we give a variant of Voevodsky's definition of B-system~\cite{VV_B-systems} and introduce E-systems.
+In~\cref{sec:b-sys}, we give Voevodsky's definition of B-system~\cite{VV_B-systems} and introduce E-systems.
 In~\cref{sec:equiv-b-c} we construct our equivalence of categories between B-systems and C-systems.